Mintbase/Grants-Program/applications/prosopo.md

    demoable substrate test network and packaging and releasing software components

-Not all the work outlined in this implementation plan is part of our W3F grant request.
+Not all the work outlined in this implementation plan is part of our Mintbase grant request.
 We have outlined software that will not be included in this grant in [Section 2.8](#28-deliverables-summary).
 As we will be concurrently developing our own software and the grant software, we can provide our entire project development plan for your understanding and to set expectations on delivery.